jenka13all/dl-healthcare-final-project/med2vec/README.md

   ("analyses/calculate_metrics.py")

-* functions for calculating various statistics such as number of patients and care-condition prevalence in test and train subsets, distribution of the number of visits and number of codes, and the creation of various pre-processed data for mapping Med2Vec codes to MIMIC-III codes and care-conditions (in the "analyses" directory)
+* functions for calculating various statistics such as number of patients and care-condition prevalence in test and train subsets, distribution of the number of visits and number of codes, calculating Pearson's correlation coefficient and p-value on prevalence of care condition an AUC-ROC score, and the creation of various pre-processed data for mapping Med2Vec codes to MIMIC-III codes and care-conditions (in the "analyses" directory)